limbernie/limbernie.github.io/_posts/2018-08-23-pinkys-palace-v3-walkthrough.md

 ### Let the Fuzzing Begin

-It's time for another round of fuzzing to determine more directories and files for further exploration.
+It's time for a round of fuzzing to determine the directories and files for further exploration.
 As usual, my weapon of choice is `wfuzz` combined with quality wordlists.

 For `/home/pinksec/html`, I'm going with SecLists' `quickhits.txt`.
 Here's what `wfuzz` found.